-Develop a CEO Report structure that works for your SME or Nonprofit
+3. Develop a CEO Report structure that works for your organisation

 Once targets have been clearly defined, the CEO should be able to produce a report that clearly and easily gives the board the information they need.
 As a rule, the first two pages should be enough for board members to gather a broad understanding of the position of the business, without having to read any further.